Column-Oriented Database Technologies (click to download)

 - Ad hoc query systems

-Column-oriented database technology has actually been around for many years originating in 1969 with an application called TAXIR which provided abstracts for mathematical biosciences.
-In 1976, Canada implemented the RAPID system for processing and retrieval of population and housing census statistics.
+However, the column-oriented database technology has actually been around for many years.
+It originated in 1969 with an application called TAXIR.
+This application provided abstracts for mathematical biosciences.
+Then, in 1976, Canada implemented the RAPID system for processing and retrieval of population and housing census statistics.
 Sybase IQ was the only commercially available column-oriented database for many years, yet that has changed rapidly in the last few years.
-Let’s take a quick look at some of today’s key players:
+So, let’s take a quick look at some of today’s key players:

 SAP Sybase IQ (www.sap.com)